 - Locations – Check the Maps app

 Simple, isn’t it?
-Follow the same strategy to locate different AirDrop files.
+Now, follow the same strategy to locate different AirDrop files.

-For unidentified file formats, you will be given these two options –
+For unidentified file formats, you will have these two options on your iPhone –

 - Download and install the supported app.